trueheart78/trueheart78.com/games.md

    + Endings Seen: 5 (ABCDE)
    + This game goes places.
 Unexpected, wonderful places.
    + I give it an A- / A.
+1. Undertale (P4/Vita)
+  - Two runs, including Pacifist, complete.
+  - So many great characters!
+  - So very many unexpected twists and turns.
+  - Oh, and the _puns_ were wonderful. #sansIsBae
+  - Definitely an A+.

 <!-- beaten:end -->
 <a name='jettisoned'></a>